elfmz/far2l/README.md

 1) Copy [far2lOverlays.nix](https://github.com/elfmz/far2l/blob/master/far2lOverlays.nix) to your Nix configuration folder
 2) Add it as import to 'configuration.nix'
-3) Optionally you could change a revison in [far2lOverlays.nix](https://github.com/elfmz/far2l/blob/master/far2lOverlays.nix) to whatever you want (read the comments in the nix file, all the fields you need to change are commentwd)
+3) Optionally you could change a revision in [far2lOverlays.nix](https://github.com/elfmz/far2l/blob/master/far2lOverlays.nix) to whatever you want (read the comments in the nix file, all the fields you need to change are commented)
 4) update with 'nixos-rebuild switch'
 5) in far windows run '$FARHOME/setup-arclite.sh' on a first run